This Explore recipe shows you how to track tickets created by agents on behalf of customers that had a reply from the customer.

 - From the list of attributes, choose Ticket > Ticket ID, then click Apply.

 The next steps are optional.
 By default, under the Proactive tickets with replies column, the 0 value means that in that ticket ID the customer didn't reply back to the agent's proactive ticket.
 With this additional step, you can remove those tickets from your report.

 - From the Result manipulation () menu, click Metric filter.

 - On the Metric filter page, drag the circle on the metric line to 1, then click Apply.

-You can also make the Ticket ID clickable from the query itself.
+You can also make the Ticket ID clickable from the report itself.
 For more information, see the article: Explore recipe: Configuring clickable links to tickets.